+MATH 301-3 Introduction to Complex Analysis

 MATH 320-3 Survey of Algebra

 MATH 326-3 Advanced Linear Algebra

 MATH 335-3 Introduction to Numerical Methods

 STAT 371-3 Probability and Statistics for Scientists and

 Engineers

-Six credit hours of 300- or 400-level Mathematics; and Six credit hours of 400-level Mathematics
+Six credit hours of 300- or 400-level Mathematics\; and Six credit hours of 400-level Mathematics additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation on Academic Breadth).

-Between the two disciplines, a minimum of 15 credit hours at the 400 level must be completed.
+\Between the two disciplines, a minimum of 15 credit hours at the 400 level must be completed.

-Elective credit hours as necessary to ensure completion of a minimum of 125 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
+Elective credit hours must be taken as necessary to ensure completion of a minimum of 125 credit hours including any